bigcommerce/gruf-rspec/README.md

 ## Usage

 * Add a test for a Gruf controller in `spec/rpc`
-* Run the `run_rpc` method with two args: The gRPC method name, and the request object
+* Run the `run_rpc` method with three args: The gRPC method name, the request object and the active_call_options.
+The third argument is optional.
 * Validate the response

 ## Example